 Since there’s no medical underwriting, almost everybody who applies get approval.
-This makes it a good option for people who don’t qualify for any other life insurance plan.
+This makes it a good option for people who don’t qualify for any other life insurance policy.
 Even though the death benefit is small, some life insurance is better than none.

 - Fast approval

 The average life insurance policy takes up to six weeks to receive approval.
 By contrast, with a guaranteed issue plan, you can get the policy within 2-3 days at most.